-Here are the dimensions of the Stage (480×360 pixels with 0,0 in the middle).
-You may not think it important now to know these numbers of 480×360 but trust me that it will be relevant later in the course and you can always come back to Lesson 1 to see these important numbers.
+Here are the dimensions of the Stage (480 x 360 pixels with 0,0 in the middle).
+You may not think it important now to know these numbers of 480 x 360 but trust me that it will be relevant later in the course and you can always come back to Lesson 1 to see these important numbers.
 Try to memorize these numbers: 480×360 .

 In this first week, I want you to gain comfortable skill with writing, modifying and preserving our first few programs on Scratch.
 I am going to use polygons as the focus since it adds a nice element of meaningful curriculum integration.
 Scratch does not work on an iPad so I am hoping you are all working on a laptop or desktop.
-Later in the course, we will look at Scratch Jr. or Hopscotch and/or SNAP (from Berkeley) that all run on an iPad.
-Most of the concepts we are learning in Scratch will transfer over!
+FYI, one can use Scratch Jr. or Hopscotch and/or SNAP (from Berkeley) that all run on an iPad.
+Many of the concepts we are learning in Scratch will transfer over.